ramanacv/example-user-dashboard/README.md

 -  Firebase (NoSQL)
 -  Authentication (OAuth + Phone Verification)
 -  Realtime Database (Data Structure)

-## Performant Computation (WebAssebmly)
-The WebAssembly sector will provides the mechanisms for including low-level byte-code computations.
-In the future, it's predicted Distributed Applications will include more and more cryptography, including other computation intensive calculations, so it's important to start laying the foundation for robust WebAssembly integration.

 ## The Component Architecture
 Multiple design and developments philosphies/ideas are experimented and implemented within the Application, to achieve the mission  rapid, scalable user experience/interface prototyping for distrubted autonomous organizations functionality.
 The boilerplate is meant to be adaptaive, so overtime solutions will be added/pruned accomodate more cross-application composability.